We are pleased to be able to share our FY2018 Menstrual Matters’ Annual Report!

-To provide independent, accessible, and evidence-based information for the public, clinicians, and researchers:
+To provide independent, accessible, and evidence-based information:

 • To improve the diagnosis and treatment of sex hormone-related ill health

 • To help people improve and take control of their health & wellbeing